nmartinez71/SDEV_Final/README.md

 It will create a file with the inputted Employee and Time information.

 IMPORTANT:
-- MAKE SURE YOU HAVE breezypythongui.py AND images.py TO ENSURE PROPER FUNCTIONALITY!
+- MAKE SURE YOU HAVE breezypythongui.py TO ENSURE PROPER FUNCTIONALITY!

 CONTROLS:
 1. Begin by selecting the Week using the drop-down menu, in which you would like to create a Schedule.